 But, the message was clear.
 Roger was seeking a “voice”, a style and a way of expressing what was inside him.
 Is it the process that he looks for some way of working that challenges him to experiment, or is it only the end result?
 At this early stage in his journey it is hard to tell but what his evening with us did, if nothing else, was to challenge our expectations; to throw a gauntlet into our faces hoping that we might accept it and “push the envelope” ourselves.
 It is how we will come to define photography in the future that is at the heart of what he is trying to achieve.
 And it will be a definition that ebbs and flows for many years to come as technology offers us opportunities beyond our wildest dreams.
 The photographers of tomorrow may well wonder how we managed to cope with something as crude as a digital camera and Photoshop… and then go out and buy vintage Canon Eos 5D Mark IIIs in antique shops.

-But then along came Ian Beesley who gave the Harry Holder Memorial Lecture on 27th March, and his social documentary photography with its recording of dirt and mess and the texture of dying industry, and we were exposed to yet another, and a painful, purpose behind photography: its ability to record the present and keep it safe for the future.
+But then along came Ian Beesley who gave the Harry Holder Memorial Lecture in March, and his social documentary photography with its recording of dirt and mess and the texture of dying industry, and we were exposed to yet another, and a painful, purpose behind photography: its ability to record the present and keep it safe for the future.